 INTERJECT allows for spreadsheet groupings within financial reports, so additional detail can be included and expanded when needed.
 The steps below will demonstrate how to expand grouped areas to view the account level detail included in this report.

 Step 1: Groupings are managed from the top and left margins of the spreadsheet.
-In this report, we are only using grouped rows so there are only +/- buttons on the left.
+In this report, you are only using grouped rows so there are only +/- buttons on the left.
 Click the plus sign to expand a group and see the account detail.

 The previous example shows two groups expanded individually, but you can also expand all groups at one time.
 On the top left there is a sidebar with the numbers 1 and 2 on the top of the left margin.